turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 * [MDN CSS Box Model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model)
 * [MDN CSS Overview](https://developer.mozilla.org/en-US/docs/Web/CSS)

-## CSS Practice Time!

-Let's setup a small static page to experiment with our HTML and CSS.
+## The Box Model Applied

-First, let's flex those command-line muscles you've been building:
+First, let's flex those command line muscles you've been building:

 * Create a directory called static-site-playground
 * Create a file `index.html` with the html provided below
 * Create a file `main.css`
 * Link the index and main files you just made
-* Test things are working as expected by adding in the following HTML:
+* Test things are working as expected by adding in the following HTML, then opening in the browser by running `open index.html` in your terminal:

 ```html
 <!doctype html>